odicforcesounds/devblog/docs/hackclub.md

 They [Dream](https://github.com/hackclub/daydream) like me and like you do.

-They like [Dinosaurs](https://github.com/hackclub/dinosaurs) since they are not alive. :)
+They like [Dinosaurs](https://github.com/hackclub/dinosaurs) since they are not alive, or they feel like. :)

 They like Led Zeppelin or AC/DC, since the names are [High](https://github.com/hackclub/highway)